jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 Proposed

 ## Context
 Our Production AWS RDS databases are not configured for high availablity which can support blue-green architectures and reduce risk.
-There exists a few ways to provide HA on RDS instances.
+There exists a few ways to provide HA on RDS.
 We cover those in this document with the goal of choosing, among other criteria, an offering that aligns with AWS archtectural best practices.

 ### Distinguishing between HA and DR:
 High Availability (HA) provides a failover solution in the event a database, vpc, or availability zone fails.
 Disaster Recovery (DR) provides a recovery solution across a geographically separated distance (multi-region) in the event of a disaster that causes an entire data center to fail.